Vitamin K deficiency bleeding: Causes

 Newborns are relatively vitamin K deficient for a variety of reasons: They have low vitamin K stores at birth as vitamin K passes the placenta poorly.
 Levels of vitamin K in human breast milk are low.
 Gut flora, which in adults produces vitamin K, has not yet developed.

 Early VKDB is rare and caused by maternal medications that interact with vitamin K, such as warfarin, phenytoin, or rifampicin.
 Classical VKDB is more common and caused by the relative deficiency at birth with inadequate vitamin K intake.
 This is often termed idiopathic, as no one cause is found.
 Late VKDB presents after day 8 and up to 6 months of age, coinciding with the typical age for exclusive breastfeeding due to the low levels of vitamin K in human breast milk.
 Many of these infants have poor vitamin K absorption due to cholestasis, which compounds low intake.

 Diagnosis

 Bleeding in an infant without vitamin K supplementation with elevated prothrombin time (PT) that is corrected by vitamin K administration is typically sufficient to make the diagnosis.
 Confirmation, or investigation of minor deficiency, can be performed by testing proteins produced in the absence of vitamin K, the most established assay being for PIVKA-II.

 Prevention

-Late-onset VKDB is nearly completely prevented by early supplementation of vitamin K, which is typically given to newborns shortly after birth.
-The most effective method of administration is by intramuscular injection shortly after birth but it can be given orally in three doses over the first month.
+Late-onset VKDB is nearly completely prevented by early administration of vitamin K, which is typically given to newborns shortly after birth.
+The most effective method of administration is by intramuscular injection shortly after birth.
+It can be given orally in three doses over the first month.

 It is not possible to reliably distinguish which infants are at high risk of late VKDB, and the potential consequences are high; as such, most national health organisations recommend routine supplementation in the first 24 hours of life.